MichaelFarquhar/ygof-extension/README.md

 ## Features

-- Search across multiple websites with a single click
+- Search across multiple websites with a single click or by pressing Enter
-- Configurable website selection
+- Configurable website selection with persistent preferences
-- Opens each search in a new tab
+- Opens all searches in a new window
 - All major card-selling websites supported
+- Minimum 1 character required for search
+- Saves checkbox preferences between sessions

 ## Supported Websites